Detroit water bill assistance.

 Applicants need to bring in current picture identification for each household member 18 years of age or older.
 In addition, for all for all household members 18 years of age or older, a full report of each person’s income must be brought it, and it needs to include the previous 12 months of income.
 Also required is the verification of the ages of all minor household members, which includes immunization records, birth certificate, and school records.
 Please be sure to bring in proof of home ownership, or if you are a renter, you need to bring in lease or rental agreement indicating who is responsible for the water bill.
 Also of course please provide current DWSD water bill and payment/consumption history.

 In order to apply for cash grants or help from the Detroit Residential Water Assistance Program, customers will need to apply at the DHS Community Service Center in your area.
-The locations of the centers are as indicated below.
-These centers may also be able to help people meet other basic needs.
+As part of the process a formal assessment will take place, and the information noted above will be required.

 • 7737 Kercheval, Detroit, MI 48214, call (313) 852-4786